 - Sauce – Our family cooks the meatballs in Gramma’s signature sauce (recipe found in my published gluten-free recipes cookbook).
 However, you may also use your own homemade recipe or store-bought.
 You will need three 24 ounce jarred marinara sauce.

-how to make easy gluten-free meatballs
+how to make gluten-free meatballs

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)